tonylubin/music-library/README.md

     - with play, pause, seek and reload functions
     - Visual progress bar song duration
     - using *'audioMotion-analyzer'* to show EQ function of playing audio
+    - <font color='red'>**NOTE:**  analyzer doesn't work on safari/webkit browsers due to browser bug</font>

 8. BACKEND
     - Postgresql database for storing track information
     - used *sql template string* for making parameterized queries - easier readability - with joins & foreign keys
     - CRUD functionality with API routes
     - Asset (image/audio) storing & retrieval using Cloudinary service

+---

+Tested using React testing library with vitest for unit testing.<br>
+MSW for mocking server/api requests.<br>
+Playwright for e2e testing and dealing with web audio api.

 ---